Africa Travel Guide

 Travelling in Africa

-South Africa is long considered one of the UK’s favourite long haul destinations.
+South Africa is long considered one of the UK’s favorite long-haul destinations.
 No surprise really when you can mix a safari with beautiful Cape Town and the iconic garden route along South Africa’s coast.

 The football World Cup took place in South Africa in 2010.
 While in 1995 the Rugby World Cup, under the watch of Nelson Mandela, was won on a night never to be forgotten by the Springboks.

 The development of sustainable projects in Africa is an enormous subject with many factors influencing the progress that must be made going forward.

 Africa still relies on rain-fed agriculture, making it vulnerable to harsh weather conditions and also to the effects of climate change.